aio-libs/aiohttp/docs/web_reference.rst

                                         merge_slashes=True, \
                                         redirect_class=HTTPMovedPermanently)

    Middleware factory which produces a middleware that normalizes the path of a request.
 By normalizing it means:

      - Add or remove a trailing slash to the path.
      - Double slashes are replaced by one.

    The middleware returns as soon as it finds a path that resolves correctly.
 The order if both merge and append/remove are enabled is:

      1. *merge_slashes*
      2. *append_slash* or *remove_slash*
      3. both *merge_slashes* and *append_slash* or *remove_slash*

    If the path resolves with at least one of those conditions, it will redirect to the new path.

    Only one of *append_slash* and *remove_slash* can be enabled.
 If both are ``True`` the factory will raise an ``AssertionError``

    If *append_slash* is ``True`` the middleware will append a slash when needed.
 If a resource is defined with trailing slash and the request comes without it, it will append it automatically.

    If *remove_slash* is ``True``, *append_slash* must be ``False``.
 When enabled the middleware will remove trailing slashes and redirect if the resource is defined.

    If *merge_slashes* is ``True``, merge multiple consecutive slashes in the path into one.

+   .. versionadded:: 3.4

+      Support for *remove_slash*